 - Don’t release rushed, off-the-cuff statements.
 While timeliness is important, the media can tell when a corporation issues a statement without refining its internal policies.
 This often leads to unnecessary missteps and miscommunications.
 For that reason, a DEI strategy needs to be defined separate from, and not in response to, external events.

 Finding a Path to a More Equitable Future

 Social injustices are shining a spotlight on the pervasive problem of inequality in the workplace.
 Research shows a disparity that exists at all levels of corporate America from new hires to the C-suite and board room.
 According to data from human resources consulting company Mercer, 64% of workers in entry level positions are white, and the disparity in top executive ranks is even more pronounced with 85% of positions held by white people.
 In addition, both women and underrepresented groups continue to earn less than their white male colleagues, according to the Economic Policy Institute.
 Growing attention to the social aspect of ESG policies is putting more pressure on companies to address DEI issues.

 True change will require some heavy lifting, and it won’t occur overnight.
 Instituting a fully functioning DEI program takes time and is built on learning along the way, rather than trying to do too much too soon.
-Companies should have short, medium, and long-term goals, backed by internal support.
-Carefully executed communications strategies, with intentional messaging can then help propel a company forward in their DEI journey toward a more equitable future for the workforce.
+Companies should have short-, medium-, and long-term goals, backed by internal supports that push diversity, inclusion, and equity in the workplace.
+Carefully executed communications and PR marketing strategies, with intentional messaging can then help propel a company forward in their DEI journey toward a more equitable future for the workforce.
 The past year has shown us the importance of communicating DEI policies toward the right industry audiences, rather than simply attempting to “say the right thing” toward a broad group.
-An important starting point in finding a way forward is to dedicate more resources to prepare the corporation, especially senior executives, on how to engage in DEI dialogues.
+An important starting point in finding a way forward is to dedicate more resources to preparing the corporation, especially senior executives, on how to engage in DEI dialogues.